AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/create-and-use-custom-functions.md

 >[!NOTE]
 >
-> Você pode verificar o `error.log` arquivo em caso de erros, como funções personalizadas, não são listadas no editor de regras.
+> Você pode verificar o `error.log` arquivo para quaisquer erros, como funções personalizadas que não são listadas no editor de regras.

 <!--The `error.log` file also displays the methods and parameters that are not supported for custom functions. -->